National Reconciliation Week

 The week is observed from 27 May to 3 June.
 National Sorry Day is recognised on 26 May.

-We believe First Nations outcomes are everyone's business and are committed to building a future where cultural safety and First Nations ways of knowing, being and doing are integrated throughout our entire institution.
+At Charles Sturt, we believe First Nations outcomes are everyone's business and we are committed to building a future where cultural safety and First Nations ways of knowing, being and doing are integrated throughout our entire institution.
 These are central components of our University Strategy and First Nations Strategy.

 Show your support